ahmedwael19/Udacity-Machine-Learning-Nano-Degree/README.md

   8. Feature Importance and Selection

 ### Dog Breed Classifier
+In this project, I developed a CNN model that can classify if a given image is dog, human, or neither.
+Moreover, if it a dog, it can classify to which breed it belongs (out of 133 breeds), and if it's a human, it can classify it to the most resembling dog breed.
+The flow of the project was as following :
+  1. Import Datasets  : Import Dog Dataset, Import Human Dataset.
+  2. Detect Humans :  Using openCV.
+  3. Detect Dogs : Pre-process the Data, and Making Predictions with ResNet-50
+  4. Create a CNN to Classify Dog Breeds (from Scratch): Pre-process the Data, define Model Architecture, compile it, train it, and test it.
+  5.Use a CNN to Classify Dog Breeds (Transfer Learning) : Obtain Bottleneck Features, and do the same steps as 4
+  6. Hyperparamter tuning and testing

 ### Creating Customer Segments
+  In this project, I worked on Wholesale customers [dataset](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers), which consists of 440 entries representing 8 different features for the annual spending in monetary units (m.u.) on diverse product categories.
+Different Clustring algorithms were used to clustera and segment the features.The flow of the project was as following :
+  1. Data Exploration : Calculate Statistics and Observe the Feature Relevance by Visualizing Feature Distributions
+  2. Data Preprocessing : Feature Scaling, Outlier Detection, Feature Transformation using PCA
+  3. Creating Clusters: Cluster Visualization, and Data Recovery
+  4. Visualizing Underlying Distributions

 ### Teach a Quadcopter How to Fly
+  In This project, I used Deep Reinforcement Learning to teach a quadcopter how to fly and reach a specified target.
+Neural Networks were used in designing the action and the states.
+The project consists of the following main functions:
+  * Agent
+  * Actor
+  * Critic
+  * Noise
+  * Policy Search
+  * Replay Buffer
+  * Final Task : which calls all the functions in other .py files and start training given the designed reward function.